 DETAILS OF EVENTS TODAY

-Thursday, April 10, noon: Quaker Lunch at Broadmead.
+Thursday, August 14, at noon: Quaker Lunch at Broadmead.
 We gather on the second Thursday of the month for lunch with Friends living at Broadmead.
 Call Bob & Susie Fetter (443-578-8228) or Donna Smith (443-578-8206) by Tuesday to make your reservation.
 The cost is $7 per person.

 FROM THE OFFICE

-First Day silent announcements: Items are due by noon on the preceding Thursday.
+First Day silent announcements: Items to be included are due by noon on the preceding Thursday.

 Newsletter deadline for the September issue: Reports, articles and news items are due by August 10.